dinatahoun92/celebration-cards/src/english/tutorial.md

-# How to build a greeting card maker with React Hooks & Canvas API
+# How to build a celebration card maker with React Hooks & Canvas API

 ## Overview

-In this tutorial, we will be creating a greeting card maker.
+In this tutorial, we will be creating a celebration card maker.
 It will enable users to choose from many images and text colors.
-The user will be able to write a greeting phrase.
+The user will be able to write a greeting phrase.You can try what we are going to build from this [link](https://dinatahoun92.github.io/celebration-cards/#/en).
 The key things we will explore is how to:

 - Rendering elements.
 - Using Effect Hook.